DNWMNCR/JavaForSmallTeams/style/80_make_dependencies_explicit.md

 Injecting via the constructor makes the dependency clearly visible.

-By definition hidden dependencies are hard to discover but they have a second issue.
-They are also hard to replace.
+By definition, hidden dependencies are hard to discover but they have a second issue - they are also hard to replace.

 #### Seams

 Seams are a concept introduced by Michael Feathers in "Working Effectively with legacy code"

-He defines it as
+He defines it as:

-> "a place where you can alter behaviour in your program without editing in that place."
+> "a place where you can alter behavior in your program without editing in that place."

 In the original version of `HiddenDependencies`  if we wanted to replace `Database` with a mock or stub we could only do so if the singleton provided some method to modify the instance it returns.